2022-2023 Community Partners at a Glance

 - Support partner campuses in tracking Fellow contributions and outcomes.

-College and university partners will recruit and select community host organizations for their College Corps Fellows during the Planning and Program Development Phase in spring 2022.
+College and university partners identified their own Community Host Partner for their College Corps Fellows during the Planning Phase.
 If you would like to explore a future collaboration with one of our partner campuses, please fill out an Interest Form.
-Community host partners will ultimately be selected based on alignment with program design and priorities in each region.
+Community Host Partners are selected based on alignment with program design and regional priorities.